-Throughout key stage one, children develop fundamental movement skills, become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and coordination, individually and with others.
-They develop their ability to engage in competitive (both against self and against others) and co-operative physical activities, in a range of increasingly challenging situations.
+Throughout key stage one, pupils develop fundamental movement skills, become increasingly competent and confident across a broad reange of opportunities aimed at extending their agility, balance and coordination, both when working individually and with others.
+They develop their ability to engage in competitive (both against self and against others) and cooperative physical activies in a range of increasingly challenging situations.

 Pupils are taught to master basic movements including running, jumping, throwing and catching, as well as developing balance, agility and co-ordination, and begin to apply these in a range of activities.
 They learn how to participate in team games, developing simple tactics for attacking and defending and how to perform dances using simple movement patterns.

 All pupils in key stage one receive two weekly physical education lessons.
 The first is delivered by their class teacher and covers the following areas.